Play It Again, Sam

 Regardless, if any of the above is true, then Groundhog Day has got to be the paradigmatic rewatchable movie, given that the movie is both a comedy and an epic quest, and the movie itself is about learning to experience eternal recurrence as a source of comedy rather than of horror.

-And if the movie you keep watching over and over is “Last Year At Marienbad,” well . . .
+But if the movie you keep watching over and over is “Last Year At Marienbad,” well . . .